ThomasWilke/Dynamics-365-FastTrack-Implementation-Assets/Analytics/CDMUtilSolution/deploycdmutil.md

 # Deploy CDMUtil as Function App
-To atomate reading and writing of CDM metadata, CDMUtil can be deployed as an Azure Function App.
+To automate reading and writing of CDM metadata, CDMUtil can be deployed as an Azure Function App.
 Follow the steps below to deploy and configure.

 ## Prerequisites
 To deploy and use the CDMUtil solution to Azure, the following pre-requisites are required: